alexishevia/izinput/docs/README.md

     filepath: "/path/to/file.ndjson"
   }

+  sync: {
-  // used by the sync algorithm.
-Stores actions that have been recorded locally
-  // but not synced to Dropbox yet
+    // actions that have been recorded locally but not synced to Dropbox yet
     localActions: [ { ...action1 }, { ...action2 } ],

     // timestamps for sync attemtps
-  sync: {
     startedAt: "2019-07-28T22:19:23.102Z",
     succeededAt: "2019-07-28T22:19:41.181Z",
     failedAt: "2019-07-28T22:19:00.843Z",